A Program Designed for Maximum Flexibiity

-Students learn to master new material efficiently so that they can adapt and succeed as job requirements change.
+Learn to master new material efficiently so that you can adapt and succeed as job requirements change.

-Even as less-skilled job opportunities disappear due to automation, “middle-skills” roles remain critical — and, according to employers, increasingly hard to fill.
-By combining foundational business skills with industry-specific certificate courses, the Foundry College Business Management Major prepares students to excel in a middle-skills management job.
+As less-skilled job opportunities disappear due to automation, 'middle-skills' roles remain critical — and, according to employers, are increasingly hard to fill.
+By combining foundational business skills with industry-specific credential courses, the Foundry College Business Management Major prepares students to excel in a middle-skills management job.

 Analyzing and Conveying Information in Business

 This course provides a background in common types of business analyses, factors to consider when making decisions in a business context, and how to present decisions and arguments effectively.
-Students learn to prepare business speeches and presentations and practice writing effective memos and reports.
+You'll learn to prepare business speeches and presentations, and practice writing effective memos and reports.

-Students choose an industry credential pathway and complete foundational coursework specific to that credential.
-In addition, they develop a clear understanding of the industry’s context, opportunities, and challenges, and become familiar with the credential requirements and relevant future-proof roles.
+You'll choose an industry credential pathway and complete foundational coursework specific to that credential.
+In addition, you'll develop a clear understanding of the industry’s context, opportunities, and challenges, and become familiar with the credential requirements and relevant future-proof roles.

-Building on their foundational credential coursework, students continue to build skills and knowledge as they work toward fulfilling the third-party credential requirements.
-At the conclusion of this course, students will complete a recognized, in-demand credential that will help them secure a rewarding and automation-resistant job.
+Building on your foundational credential coursework, you'll continue to build skills and knowledge as you work toward fulfilling the third-party credential requirements.
+At the conclusion of this course, you will be prepared to obtain a recognized, in-demand credential that will help you secure a rewarding and automation-resistant job.

 Thinking with Software

-Students learn to work with datasets and use software tools such as spreadsheets, slideware, and word processing programs to solve business-related problems.
-Most importantly, they learn to use software to extend their own thinking—allowing them to leverage new knowledge and skills more effectively.
+Learn to work with datasets and use software tools such as spreadsheets, slideware, and word processing programs to solve business-related problems.
+Most importantly, you'll learn to use software to extend your own thinking—allowing you to leverage new knowledge and skills more effectively.

 From the Classroom to the Workplace

-This final synthesis course gives students an opportunity to apply the skills and knowledge they’ve gained to a real-world workplace scenario.
-Students analyze challenges they’ve encountered in a current or past job, explain how their Foundry coursework contributed to a better understanding of these situations, and create a plan for handling similar scenarios in the future.
+This final synthesis course gives you an opportunity to apply the skills and knowledge you've gained to a real-world workplace scenario.
+You'll analyze challenges you've encountered in a current or past job, explain how your Foundry College coursework contributed to a better understanding of these situations, and create a plan for handling similar scenarios in the future.

-To graduate with an associate degree from Foundry College, students must also complete elective courses.
-Foundry College does not offer electives; instead, we allow students to transfer elective credits from a variety of sources, including previous college experience.
+To graduate with an associate degree from Foundry College, you must also complete elective courses.
+Foundry College does not offer electives; instead, we allow you to transfer elective credits from a variety of sources, including previous college experience.